Pulmonary Rehab

 Each Session is Supervised by Our Expert Clinicians

-All exercise therapy is overseen by a Master’s degree exercise physiologist who monitors each patient’s oxygen level, heart rate and blood pressure.
+All exercise therapy is overseen by a highly experienced exercise physiologist who monitors each patient’s oxygen level, heart rate and blood pressure.

 Each week the educational component includes a cardiovascular session with activities such as walking on a treadmill or riding an upright bike.